All Posts

 Analysis and Optimization

 Maintaining a disciplined feedback loop is essential for having transparency into how you’re performing when it comes to digital customer engagement.
-Since we are talking about digital engagement, it’s easy to jump to analytics, but regardless of whether you’re monitoring customer engagement in or on the web, a healthy mix of data analytics with qualitative customer inputs is necessary to have a clear view of the big picture.
+Since we are talking about digital engagement, it’s easy to jump to analytics, but regardless of whether you’re monitoring customer engagement in person or on the web, a healthy mix of data analytics with qualitative customer inputs is necessary to have a clear view of the big picture.

 Audience subsets